DerekCresswell/DrupalBaseProject/Readme.md

 ### Theme Set Up

-Next steps are to set up a custom theme.
+For info on setting up a custom theme see the [custom theme base](./web/themes/custom/THEME-NAME/Readme.md).

 ## Technologies